 Although many victims are reluctant to report sexual assaults to campus or local law enforcement authorities, prompt notification is very helpful.
 Filing a report does not commit you to pressing charges against an assailant, but the information you provide about an incident or individual may be critical to security and to the police in preventing further violence.
-If you are unsure about whether or not you want to report an assault, talk with a member of the Counseling Center at 801.832.2237 or call the Rape Recovery Center at 801-467-7273 for more information about your options.
-Additionally you may talk to Westminster's Title IX Coordinator, Jason Schwartz-Johnson 801.832.2262, or Westminster's Title IX Deputy Coordinators, Scott Gust 801.832.2449 or Julie Freestone 801.832.2573.
-Some options you have include the following.
+If you are unsure about whether or not you want to report an assault, talk with a member of the Counseling Center at 801.832.2237 or call the Rape Recovery Center at 801.467.7273 for more information about your options.
+Additionally, you may talk to Westminster's interim Title IX coordinator Joy Sarr at 801.832.2262 or Westminster's Title IX deputy coordinator Traci Siriprathane.
+Some options you have include the following:

-- 1. Completing a formal police report aimed at prosecuting a suspect.
+- Complete a formal police report aimed at prosecuting a suspect.

-- 2. Completing an anonymous police report that gives the police information only.
-No action is taken, and the suspect is not contacted.
+- Complete an anonymous police report that gives the police information only—no action is taken, and the suspect is not contacted.

-- 3. Taking action through the college disciplinary.
+- Take action through college disciplinary proceedings.
 Westminster College reserves the right to pursue enforcement of its own rules, regardless of whether or not legal proceedings are underway or in progress.
 An individual who chooses not to file a criminal complaint does not relinquish the right to an institutional investigation.

 If you are raped by someone you know (Date Rape/Acquaintance Rape)